Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/README.md

 ## Who is a programmer?
 Who is a coder?
 Who is a computational biologist?
 Who is a bioinformatician?
 Who is a "geek"?
 What do these terms mean?

+  * How have your past experiences in mathematics, coding, or quantitation shaped your notions of it?
+  * How have your past experiences influenced whether you think you are **good at** it?
+  * How have your past experiences influenced whether you think you **enjoy** it?
+  * What about the stories we absorb and hear?
+How do these influence whether we feel like this is "our thing" or not?